meta4r/Offline-Website-Generator/README.md

 🌐 Offline Site Generator
 Web Crawler + Scraper + Parser

 A Python-based multithreaded web crawler for scraping and saving web pages with support for different crawling strategies, proxies, and user agents.
-This web crawler leverages cloudscraper to bypass common anti-bot mechanisms and BeautifulSoup for HTML parsing.
-It ensures the accurate reconstruction of websites for offline access with intelligent link adjustments and robust error handling.
+This web crawler leverages cloudscraper to bypass common anti-bot mechanisms and BeautifulSoup for HTML parsing ensureing accurate reconstruction of websites for offline access.

-It's designed for comprehensive website crawling, scraping, and offline site generation.
-This powerful tool not only traverses and downloads entire websites but also bypasses advanced protections and restrictions including:
+Bypasses advanced protections and restrictions including:

 Anti - [Cloudflare Protection,
 403 Forbidden errors,